WHAT DO BUMBLE BEES LOOK LIKE?

 WHAT DO BUMBLE BEES EAT?

 Bumble bees eat grubs for protein, and pollen and nectar in flowers.
 Nectar is their source of energy as it is primarily water with sugar substances.
-They find the flowers through ultraviolet patches on flowers that humans can’t see.
+They find flowers through ultraviolet patches on flowers that humans can’t see.
 Flowers containing nectar also have flat areas to make it easier for bees to land on them.
-For bees that never leave the hive, worker bees will store nectar in an internal storage container and transfer the nectar to the worker bees in the hive.
+For bees that never leave the hive, worker bees will store nectar in an internal storage container and transfer the nectar to the bees in the hive.

 ARE BUMBLE BEES CONSIDERED BENEFICIAL INSECTS?